The canal along the Graslei is just one of many things to do in Ghent

 Got Travel Insurance?

 Don’t leave home without travel insurance as you never know what might happen on a trip!
 It is always when you least expect it that something can go wrong like getting sick, in an accident or cancellation of some sort.
-Get a no-obligation quote from two trusted travel insurance companies for peace of mind on your next trip!

 SafetyWing Travel Insurance

-Looking For More Travel Inspiration?
+Looking For More Travel Content?

 How To Spend The Best Weekend In Brussels